drozd324/GPU_Delaunay_Triangulation/thesis.typ

 === Flipping

-	Once the point insertion step is complete, appropirate flipping operations are then performed. @s_flip_img illustrates this procedure.
+	Once a point insertion step is complete, appropriate flipping operations are then performed. @s_flip_img illustrates this procedure.
 One can observe that the new edges introduced by the point insertion do not need to be flipped as they their circumcircles will not contain the points opposite the edge by construction @Guibas85 and also would interfere with other triangles if flipped as the configurations are not convex.
-New edges are chosen to be ones which have not been previously flipped surrounding the point insertion and only need to be checked once @Guibas85.
+New edges are chosen to be ones which have not been previously flipped surrounding the point insertion and only need to be checked once.

 	#subpar.grid(
 		figure(image("images/insert_flip1.png"), caption: [